Abdullah-Alrefaey/Full-Scene-Animation/README.md

 ## Texture Mapping
 We apply three different textures, and we change between them using a menu binned to the right mouse button.

+Images are saved in a BMP format at a 128 * 128 pixels.
+Loaded and Binded to it`s Texture ID, Which is then Rendered to fit the Vertices of the floor square.
+Repeat Mode is activated allowing the compiler to repeat the 128*128 pixels along the whole floor.

 ![Texture Mapping](results/TextureMapping.gif)

 ## Loading External Objects